tleepa/update-tools/README.md

 If the tool is an rpm package, the script can donwload it and create/refresh local rpm repository.
 This repository needs to be added to dnf configuration.

+If the tool is a deb package, the script can donwload it and create/refresh local apt repository.
+This source needs to be added to apr sources list.

 If the tool is a binary or an archive, the script can download and install/update it as specified in the configuration file.